Xunnamius/cli-utils/docs/src/type-aliases/BfeBuilderObjectValueExtensions.md

 > `optional` **check**: [`BfeCheckFunction`](BfeCheckFunction.md)\<`CustomCliArguments`, `CustomExecutionContext`\> \| [`BfeCheckFunction`](BfeCheckFunction.md)\<`CustomCliArguments`, `CustomExecutionContext`\>[]

-Defined in: node\_modules/@black-flag/extensions/dist/packages/extensions/src/index.d.ts:210
+Defined in: node\_modules/@black-flag/extensions/dist/packages/extensions/src/index.d.ts:216

 `check` is the declarative option-specific version of vanilla yargs's `yargs::check()`.
-Also supports async and promise-returning functions.
+It also supports async and promise-returning functions.

 This function receives the `currentArgumentValue`, which you are free to type as you please, and the fully parsed `argv`.
 If this function throws,